QCHackers/tqec/docs/contributing.rst

 issues to:

 1. make your interest public,
-2. ask for updates as the issue might not be up-to-date.
+2. ask for updates, as the issue might not be up-to-date.

 One of the lead developers will come back to you and assign you the issue if